-From the architect.
+Text description provided by the architects.
 In a rural vernacular village near Portugal’s west coast, a white volume is filled in the void left between two houses.

 The house is located at Sobral da Lagoa a few Km from the newest Óbidos resorts developments.
 The village is characterized by the white single family houses with their red clay tiled roofed.
 The plot is defined by the space left between two of these houses, with one side facing the street (where one can access) and the other facing the landscape.
 The new volume is bounded with the adjacent houses, giving form to the house and releasing the rest of the plot area to the pool and garage.

 The program consisted of a single family house suitable to become a second house for vacations or a permanent house to the one’s seeking the quietude of the rural environment.
 The two stories white painted plaster volume, is as so, shaped by the neighbor constructions, more linear in entrance façade and enclosing in the façade facing the pool and the outlying fields.

 In both cases, it's the character of the colored window openings engaging with its unique position that animates their composition.
 Facing the fields, the pool sets the line of the horizon while giving roof to the storage and garage underneath, to which one can arrive from the street below.